 Change of Major

-College of Engineering Entering Students Program: Pre-Engineering (PREE)
+College of Engineering Entering Students Program: E-PASO Program Description

-Pre-Engineering (PREE) is a comprehensive retention program targeting first-time freshman and first-time transfer students in engineering.
-The goals of the Office of Pre-Engineering are to increase retention, to improve academic performance, and to enhance a student's education through the creation of an environment in which students obtain holistic advising and support services.
+E-PASO (Engineering Programs for Achievement, Success, and Opportunity) is a comprehensive retention program targeting first-time freshman and first-time transfer students in engineering.
+E-PASO goals are to increase retention, to improve academic performance, and to enhance a student's education through the creation of an environment in which students obtain holistic advising and comprehensive support services.